Accelerated Experiential-Dynamic Therapy

 • Disassociation & Many Others

-How Does AEDP Actually Work?
+How Does AEDP Work?

 The aim of Accelerated Experiential-Dynamic Therapy (AEDP) is to help individuals develop the skills and techniques needed to recognize and properly address emotional issues and traumas, so they do not have to resort to unhealthy, dangerous, and possibly destructive behaviors.

-These therapists believe that by teaching individuals the proper skills and tools to confront and conquer these issues, they will be able to believe in their own internal strength, and thus, function more productively – in their personal lives, relationships, and on their jobs.
+These therapists believe that by teaching individuals the proper skills and tools to confront and conquer these issues, they will be able to believe in their own internal strength, and thus, function more productively – in their personal lives, relationships, and in their jobs.

 Therefore, AEDP rests primarily on an underlying faith in an individual’s ability to “heal” from the “emotional scarring” they have experienced.
 It also rests on the belief that by teaching others how to cope in a healthier way with challenging or “difficult” experiences, these individuals can create realistic outlets that will allow for “change” and “exploration.”